 Thikhi Khichdi aka Spicy Rice with vegetables.
 This one-pot vegetable spicy rice dish is my childhood favorite.
-Rice cooked in Indian spices and vegetables is sure to give you fuzzy feelings, unless you are one of those who can’t handle any spices at all.
-My mother always added Pigeon peas(Gandules) and Potatoes to this delicious one-pot vegetable spicy rice and served it with Onion Raita.
+Rice cooked with Indian spices and vegetables is sure to give you fuzzy feelings, unless you are one of those who can’t handle any spices at all.

 PS, those Thai green chilies on top are for aroma.
 It is completely up to you whether to eat them or toss them out.
 I like to eat them until my inner soul screams and says “enough”.